Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: SUBMISSION (hupotassō)

 ▣ "confession of the gospel of Christ" Confession means "to agree with" (cf. 1 Tim.
 6:12-13; 1 John 1:9).
-In this context their metaphorical confession is their liberal contribution, which confirmed their relationship with the other Gentile churches and with Christ.
+In this context their "confession" is their liberal contribution, which confirmed their relationship with the other Gentile churches and with Christ.
 Eternal life has observable characteristics!
 Giving is surely one of them!

 SPECIAL TOPIC: THE GOSPEL